micartey/NeuralNetwork/README.md

 ## Create a neural network

-You can either create a neural network with a single activation function for each `Neuron` which also indexes the `Neurons` automatically
+You can create a neural network with a single activation function for each `Neuron` which also indexes the `Neurons` automatically

 ```java
     NeuralNetwork network = new NeuralNetwork(FunctionType.SIGMOID, 2, 3, 1);
 ```

-Alternatively, you can create each `Layer` individually which also requires each `Neuron` to be created individually with its own index and activation function
+Alternatively, you can create each `Layer` individually which also requires each `Neuron` to be created individually with its own activation function

 ```java
     NeuralNetwork network = new NeuralNetwork(